-Personally I believe both have their benefits.
-So, here are 5 points on each to help you make that all-important decision.
+Here are five advantages to each to help you make that all-important decision.

 An older re-sale home

-3. All the services: broadband, telephone, electric etc will all be easy to re-establish from the previous owner.
+5. Hassle-free services.
+Broadband, telephone, and electric should be straightforward to re-establish from the previous owner.

-2. New homes are vastly more energy-efficient and therefore much cheaper to run than second-hand homes.
+2. New homes are designed to be more energy-efficient.
+This makes them much cheaper to run than older property.